Should You Refinance Your Mortgage?

 At this time, you should never refinance as you will not be staying at your home long enough for the break-even point.

-In short, if you refinance and then move, you’ll lose money in a refinance.
+In short, if you refinance and then move, you'll lose in a refinance.

 When to refinance again?

-When you have at least 20% equity — the difference between its market value and what you owe — in your home.
+When you have at least 20% equity in your home, the difference between its market value and what you owe.

 As mentioned, refinancing is not unlike obtaining a mortgage.

-You have to compare interest rates to many mortgage lenders to find the best one suitable for you and then you have to analyze your best offer with the terms of your existing loan.
+You have to compare interest rates from many mortgage lenders to find the best one suitable for you and then analyze your best offer with the terms of your existing loan.

-You might be happy with your mortgage lender and it may be be more convenient to just try to refinance with them.
+You might be happy with your mortgage lender, and refinance with them may be more convenient.

-But you should still do your homework on the lender.
+But it would be best if you still did your homework on the lender.

-You are not guaranteed the best rate or closing costs, so it's important to shop around rather than going with what's easiest.
+You are not guaranteed the best rate or closing costs, so shopping around is essential rather than going with what's more accessible to Refinance.

 First, be clear to yourself about why you want to refinance.
 Crunch the numbers and use an online calculator.